wikinderbear/wikinder-rebase-2025-12-10/Sheet-music-on-a-computer.md

 LilyPond notation is useful for writing simple scores.
 It can be converted to MusicXML using python-ly, although support is limited.

+This article shows rough LilyPond notation for several nursery rhymes.
+See the [[#How to convert it]] section for the full source code.

+## Row, Row, Row Your Boat

+## Twinkle, Twinkle, Little Star

+## How to convert it

 row.ly:

 ```lilypond